Rizal Park: Spanish colonial period

 Rizal Park's history began in 1820 when the Paseo de Luneta was completed just south of the walls of Manila on a marshy patch of land next to the beach during the Spanish rule.
-Prior to the park, the marshy land was the location of a small town called Barrio Nuevo ("New Borough" or Bagumbayan in Tagalog) that dates back to 1601.
+Prior to the park, the marshy land was the location of a small town called Barrio Nuevo (Spanish for "New Borough", Bagumbayan in Tagalog) that dates back to 1601.
 The town and its churches, being close to the walled city, were strategically used as cover by the British during their attack.
 The Spanish authorities anticipated the danger posed by the settlements that immediately surrounded Intramuros in terms of external attacks, yet Church officials advocated for these villages to remain.
 Because of the part they played during the British Invasion, they were cleared after the short rule of the British from 1762 to 1764.

 The church of Bagumbayan originally enshrined the Black Nazarene.
 Because of the order to destroy the village and its church, the image was then transferred to San Nicolas de Tolentino inside Intramuros, with a copy then translated to Quiapo Church.
 This has since been commemorated by the Traslación of the relic every January 9, which is more commonly known as the Feast of the Black Nazarene.
-This is why the processions of 9/11 January 9 have begun there in the park beginning in 2007.
+This is why the processions of January 9 have begun there in the park beginning in 2007.

 After the clearing of the Bagumbayan settlement, the area later became known as Bagumbayan Field where the Cuartel la Luneta (Luneta Barracks), a Spanish Military Hospital (which was destroyed by one of the earthquakes of Manila), and a moat-surrounded outwork of the walled city of Manila, known as the Luneta (lunette) because of its crescent shape.

 West of Bagumbayan Field was the Paseo de la Luneta (Plaza of the Lunette) named after the fortification, not because of the shape of the plaza which was a long 100 × 300 m rectangle ended by two semicircles.
 It was also named Paseo de Alfonso XII (Plaza of Alfonso XII), after Alfonso XII, King of Spain during his reign from 1874 to 1885.
-Paseo de la Luneta was the center of social activity for the people of Manila in the early evening hours.
-This plaza was arranged with paths and lawns and surrounded by a wide driveway called "La Calzada" (The Road) where carriages circulate.
+Paseo de la Luneta was the center of social activity for the people of Manila in the early evening hours This plaza was arranged with paths and lawns and surrounded by a wide driveway called "La Calzada" (The Road) where carriages circulate.

 During the Spanish period from 1823 to 1897 most especially in the latter part, the place became notorious for public executions.
 A total of 158 political enemies of Spain were executed in the park.
 On February 17, 1872, three Filipino priests, Mariano Gomez, José Burgos, and Jacinto Zamora, collectively known as Gomburza, were executed by garrote, accused of subversion arising from the 1872 Cavite mutiny.